-Summary 2019: As of 2019, the City has a total of five mobile home parks; Rancho Estates, Santa Barbara West, Wayside Village, University, and Rancho Goleta.
+Summary 2020: As of 2020, the City has a total of five mobile home parks; Rancho Estates, Santa Barbara West, Wayside Village, University, and Rancho Goleta.
 Each of these mobile home parks has been built-out since before the City's incorporation in 2002.
 As such, unless expanded in size and units, the existing homes were considered as part of the baseline for the City and any redevelopment or replacement of an existing home would not trigger the assessment of new impact fees.
 There has not been a need for a specially tiered mobile home unit impact fee structure to-date.
-Although the City undertook an extensive Nexus Study in 2018 that lead to the adoption of new development impact fees at the end of 2019, the City did not established such a tiered fee structure for mobile home parks as a part of that action.
+Although the City undertook an extensive Nexus Study in 2018 that lead to the adoption of new development impact fees in 2019, the City did not establish such a tiered fee structure for mobile home parks as a part of that action.